PabloLevit/nccn-guideline-pipeline/README.md

 The goal is to transform a manual, reactive process into an automated and scalable system that provides timely and structured insights.

+## Configuration  'IMPORTANT'

+This project requires environment-specific configuration (e.g., email credentials).

+For security reasons, sensitive files such as `secrets.json` are not included in this repository.

+To run the tracker, you will need to create your own configuration file with the required credentials.

 ## System Architecture

 The pipeline is composed of three layers: